Shivi-Chaudhary/Virtual-Cricket-Game/README.md

 # Virtual-Cricket-Game
-Cricket Game Application based on the CPP coding.
+This is a virtual Cricket Game Application and Hands on Project is done using the CPP.